newportg/Wopi/README.md

 ## Final redundant, balanced deployment

-This setup enables requests to be reouted to either datacenter and provides a level of redundancy and recovery.
+This setup enables requests to be routed to either datacentre and provides a level of redundancy and recovery.

 ![Wopi Balanced](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Kf-GaryNewport/Wopi/master/WopiBalanced2.puml)